pytest-dev/pytest/doc/en/deprecations.rst

 .. deprecated:: 7.0

-:func:`pytest.warns(None) <pytest.warns>` is now deprecated because many people used it to mean "this code does not emit warnings", but it actually had the effect of checking that the code emits at least one warning of any type - like ``pytest.warns()`` or ``pytest.warns(Warning)``.
+:func:`pytest.warns(None) <pytest.warns>` is now deprecated because it was frequently misused.
+Its correct usage was checking that the code emits at least one warning of any type - like ``pytest.warns()`` or ``pytest.warns(Warning)``.

+See :ref:`warns use cases` for examples.

 The ``--strict`` command-line option
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~